shubhamrajgur31/e-commerce-sales-price-suggestion-system/README.md

-# e-commerce-sales-price-suggestion-system
+# AI-powered Product Recommendation System
 An intelligent pricing recommendation model that blends sales data, reviews, and current price to optimize profits for Amazon sellers.
-# Amazon Sales Price Suggestion System
+# AI-powered Product Recommendation System

 ## Overview
 This project predicts **optimal product prices** for Amazon sellers using **machine learning**.